ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ### CRUD verification mode

-The KVScheduler allows to verify the correctness of CRUD operations provided by descriptors.
-If enabled, the KVScheduler will trigger verification inside the post-processing stage of every transaction.
-The values changed by the transaction (i.e the created / updated / deleted values) are re-read (using the `Retrieve` methods from descriptors) and compared to the intended values to verify that they have been applied correctly.
-A failed check may mean that the affected values have been changed by some external entity or, more likely, that some of the CRUD operations of the corresponding descriptor(s) are not implemented correctly.
-Note that since the SB values are re-read  practically immediately after the changes have been applied, it is very unlikely that an external entity has changed them.
+The KV Scheduler supports a verification mode to check the correctness of CRUD operations provided by descriptors.
+If enabled, the KV Scheduler will trigger verification inside the post-processing stage of every transaction.
+The values changed by the transaction (i.e the created / updated / deleted values) are re-read using the `Retrieve` methods from the descriptors, and compared to the intended values to verify they have been applied correctly.

+A failed check may mean that the affected values have been changed by some external entity, or that some of the CRUD operations of the corresponding descriptor(s) are not implemented correctly.
+Note that since the SB values are re-read  immediately after the changes have been applied, it is unlikely that they have been modified by an external entity.

-The verification mode is costly - `Retrieve` operations are run after every transaction for descriptors with changed values - therefore it is disabled by default and not recommended for use in production environments.
+The verification mode is costly. `Retrieve` operations are run after every transaction for descriptors with changed values.
+Because of this overhead, verification mode is disabled by default and not recommended for use in production environments.

-However, for development and testing purposes, the feature is very handy and allows to quickly discover bugs ins the CRUD operation implementations.
-We recommend to test newly implemented descriptors in the verification mode before they are released.
+However, for development and testing purposes, the feature is very handy.
+CRUD implementation bugs can be quickly discovered.
+We recommend testing newly implemented descriptors in verification mode before they are released.
 Also, consider the use of the feature with regression test suites.

-The verification mode is enabled using the environment variable (before the agent is started): `export KVSCHED_VERIFY_MODE=1`
+The verification mode is enabled using the environment variable before the agent is started: `export KVSCHED_VERIFY_MODE=1`

-Values with read-write inconsistencies are reported in the transaction output having the [verification error][verification-error] attached.
+Values with read-write inconsistencies are reported in the transaction output with the [verification error information][verification-error] attached.

+---

-### How-to visualize the graph
+### How to visualize the graph

-The graph-based representation of the system state, as used internally by the KVScheduler, can be displayed using any modern web browser (supporting SVG) at the URL:
+A graph-based representation of the system state, used internally by the KV Scheduler, can be displayed using any modern web browser supporting SVG.

+Here is the URL:
 ```
 http://<host>:9191/scheduler/graph
 ```
 !!! note
-    9191 is the default port number for the REST API, but it can be changed in the configuration file for the [REST plugin][rest-plugin-readme].
+    9191 is the default port number for the REST API, but it can be changed in the configuration file for the [REST plugin][rest-plugin].

 The requirement is to have the `dot` renderer from graphviz installed on the host which is running the agent.
-The renderer is shipped with the `graphviz` package, which for Ubuntu can be installed with:
+The renderer is shipped with the [graphviz package](http://graphviz.org/).

+Ubuntu version install command:
 ```
 root$ apt-get install graphviz
 ```

 An example of a rendered graph can be seen below.
 Graph vertices, drawn as rectangles, are used to represent key-value pairs.
 Derived values have rounded corners.
 Different fill-colors represent different value states.
-If you hover with the mouse cursor over a graph node, a tooltip will pop up, describing the state and the content of the corresponding value.
-The edges are used to show relations between values:
+If you hover over a graph node, a tooltip will pop up, describing the state and content of the corresponding value.

+The edges are used to show the relationships between values:

  * black arrows point to dependencies of values they originate from
  * gold arrows connect derived values with their parent values, with cursors oriented backwards, pointing to the parents

 ![graph example][graph-visualization-img]

 Without any GET arguments, the API returns the rendering of the graph in its current state.
-Alternatively, it is possible to pass argument `txn=<seq-num>`, to display the graph state as it was when the given transaction has just finalized, highlighting the vertices updated by the transaction with a yellow border.
+Alternatively, it is possible to pass argument `txn=<seq-num>`, to display the graph state as it was when the given transaction had just finalized, highlighting the vertices updated by the transaction with a yellow border.
 For example, to display the state of the graph after the first transaction, access URL:
 ```
 http://<host>:9191/scheduler/graph?txn=0
 ```

+More information on the KV Scheduler REST API can be found [here](kvscheduler.md#rest-api).

-We find the graph visualization tremendously helpful for debugging.
-It provides an instantaneous global-viewpoint on the system state, often helping to quickly pinpoint the source of a potential problem (for example: why is my object not configured?).
+The graph visualization tool is quite helpful for debugging.
+It provides an instantaneous global view of the system state.
+The source of potential problems can be easily pinpointed.
+The result is reduced time and effort in development and troubleshooting.

+---

 ### Understanding the graph walk (advanced)

-To observe and understand how KVScheduler walks through the graph to process transactions, define environment variable `KVSCHED_LOG_GRAPH_WALK` before the agent is started, which will enable verbose logs showing how the graph nodes are visited by the scheduling algorithm.
+To observe and understand how the KV Scheduler walks through the graph to process transactions, define the environment variable `KVSCHED_LOG_GRAPH_WALK` before the agent is started.
+This generates verbose logs showing how the graph nodes are visited by the scheduling algorithm.

-The scheduler may visit a graph node in one of the transaction processing stages:
+The KV Scheduler may visit a graph node in one of the transaction processing stages:

 1. graph refresh
 2. transaction simulation
 3. transaction execution

+---

 ### Graph refresh

 During the graph refresh, some or all the registered descriptors are asked to `Retrieve` the values currently created in the SB.
 Nodes corresponding to the retrieved values are refreshed by the method `refreshValue()`.
-The method propagates the call further to `refreshAvailNode()` for the node itself and for every value which is derived from it and therefore must be also refreshed.
+This method propagates the call to `refreshAvailNode()` for the node itself, and for every value which is derived from the node, and therefore subject to refresh.
 The method updates the value state and its content to reflect the retrieved data.

-Obsolete derived values (previously derived, but not anymore with the latest retrieved revision of the value), are visited with `refreshUnavailNode()`, marking them as unavailable in the SB.
-Finally, the graph refresh procedure visits all nodes for which the values were not retrieved and marks them as unavailable through method `refreshUnavailNode()`.
-The control-flow is depicted by the following diagram:
+Obsolete derived values (those previously derived, but no longer relevant given the the latest retrieved revision of the value), are visited with `refreshUnavailNode()`, marking them as unavailable in the SB.
+Finally, the graph refresh procedure visits all nodes for which the values were `not` retrieved and marks them as unavailable through method `refreshUnavailNode()`.

+The control-flow is depicted in the following diagram:

 ![Graph refresh diagram][graph-refresh]

-Example verbose log of graph refresh as printed by the scheduler to stdout:
+Example verbose log of graph refresh as printed by the KV Scheduler to stdout:
 ```
 [BEGIN] refreshGrap (keys=<ALL>)
   [BEGIN] refreshValue (key=config/vpp/v2/interfaces/loopback1)